Marcus-Adair/alps_project/README.md

 ## Additional Notes:

-- ALPS assumes that user policies are named and do not contain "RoleDefaultPolicy".
-If "RoleDefaultPolicy" is contained in a manually created policy then ALPS will ignore it.
+- ALPS assumes that user policies are named and do not contain "DefaultPolicy".
+If "DefaultPolicy" is contained in a manually created policy then ALPS will ignore it.